jacebenson/jace.pro/content/post/2017-09-30-undocumented-scripts/index.md

 ---

-I am starting to make a page I can easily reference with things that Servicenow just omits about their code.
+I am starting to make a page I can easily reference with things that ServiceNow just omits about their code.

 -   Server-Side APIs (gathered using [Xplore](https://share.servicenow.com/app.do#/detailV2/9a1be70e13800b000de935528144b04c/overview)